 - A variety of beads, depending on the look you’re going for.
 I have a large focal bead in the middle, so I have two of those.
 Then I have three other types of beads, symmetrically strung on either side.
-I got all my beads at a local bead store, but you can find similar beads at Michaels or Jo-Ann.
+I got all my beads at a local bead store.

 - Two pieces of jewelry wire cut to 6 inches each.
-I used Beadalon 24-gauge round wire, available at Jo-Ann.
+I used Beadalon 24-gauge round wire.
 I would not go any thinner than 26 gauge or thicker than 22 gauge (too thin…it might break with wear, and too thick…too hard to work with).